IDMNYU/MSThesis-Fall2019/_pages/checkpoints.md

 # Checkpoints

 There are five checkpoints throughout the semester, at which your Thesis Instructor will critically evaluate your progress and give you a go/no-go for your thesis defense.
-If you do not show satisfactory work for a given checkpoint, you will have 1 week to get up to speed and you must come to office hours and present your updated progress.
+If the instructor feels you have not adequately reached a checkpoint, you will be notified.
+You will have 1 week to raise the quality of your work and you must come to office hours and present your updated progress.
+If you fail to make adequate progress, additional departmental measures may be taken, and your progress toward completing your thesis may be put on hold.

 The checkpoints are the following: